Same-sex parents statistics

 The LGBTQ+ community plays a significant role in raising children in the US, with an estimated 29% of LGBTQ+ adults raising a child who is under 18.
 These statistics come from a variety of sources, including LGBT Demographic Data from 2019, a 2019 Press Release, and research from Gates on Marriage and Family in 2015.

-It is important to note that while LGBTQ+ individuals and families have made significant strides in gaining legal recognition and protections, discrimination and stigma still exist.
+It is important to note that while LGBTQ+ individuals and families have made significant strides in gaining legal recognition and protection, discrimination and stigma still exist.
 These issues can impact LGBTQ+ parents and their children, including access to healthcare, employment, and education.
-It is important for society to continue to work towards creating a more accepting and inclusive environment for all families, regardless of sexual orientation or gender identity.
+Society needs to continue to work towards creating a more accepting and inclusive environment for all families, regardless of sexual orientation or gender identity.

 • Between 2 million and 3.7 million children under age 18 have at least one LGBTQ+ parent.